smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/10 - Any, All, and Some.md

 | !>       | Not Greater Than (not ISO standard) |

-I have found understanding these 9 operations will easily allow you to understand any combination you will see in your daily SQL activities.
+I have found understanding these nine operations will easily allow you to understand any combination you will see in your daily SQL activities.
 I have included the SQL statements below to review these operations.

 | Id |     Operation     |             Equivalent                                      |
 |----|-------------------|-------------------------------------------------------------|